3 Ways to Prevent Fires at Manufacturing Plants

 3. Train Your Employees in Fire Prevention and Safety

 While fire protection systems are critical for any manufacturing facility, developing a culture of prevention is just as important.
 Protection equipment may extinguish a minor fire from getting out of control, but prevention stops the fire from starting in the first place.

-In an NFPA study, heated equipment, shop tools and industrial equipment were found to be the leading causes of structural fires in industrial or manufacturing facilities.
+Heated equipment, shop tools, and industrial equipment are the leading causes of structural fires in industrial or manufacturing facilities.
 According to figures from Factory Mutual, three-fifths of fires and nearly three-fourths of property damage could be avoided through preventative maintenance and frequent inspection and testing.
 Make it a top priority to train all employees on fire prevention techniques such as proper maintenance and storage of materials.

-In addition to training on fire prevention, employees at manufacturing facilities should also be trained in fire safety in case a fire does break out.
-Hands-on fire extinguisher training is required in every workplace, but it’s especially important in industries where the hazards are increased, such as manufacturing.
+In addition to fire prevention training, employees at manufacturing facilities should also be trained in fire safety in case a fire does break out.
+Hands-on fire extinguisher training is required in every workplace but is essential for industries with increased hazards, such as manufacturing.

 Depending on your type of plant, you could have a combination of Class A, B, C, and D fire extinguishers located within easy access of employees.
-Training staff on the proper operation of these extinguishers is a necessity for any manufacturing facility.
+Training staff on proper fire extinguisher use is necessary for any manufacturing facility.

 People often make the mistake of thinking that a fire won’t happen to them — not in their facility.
 But in manufacturing, the risks of fire are constant and varied.
 Take the necessary steps today to prevent your business from going up in smoke tomorrow.